thaibm92/YouTubePremium/README.md

 - Enable background playback.

 2. **YouPiP:** enable YouTube's **native PiP**.
 More options are in YouTube Settings => General => YouPiP
 3. **Return YouTube Dislikes:** Brings back Dislike counts under YouTube videos using ReturnYoutubeDislike's API.
+More options are in YouTube Settings => General => Return YouTube Dislikes
 4. **YTUHD:** This tweak unlocks 1440p (2K) and 2160p (4K) resolutions in the iOS YouTube app.

 # Download